-Yale students looking for jobs and internships may wish to consult with Yale’s Undergraduate Career Services.
+Yale students looking for jobs and internships may wish to consult with Yale’s Office of Career Strategy.

 Many Yale alumni have expressed an interest in speaking with students about careers in journalism.
 Their names and contact information are available through the Association of Yale Alumni.

 Meanwhile, many summer journalism internships that are posted can be found at an excellent Web site maintained by New York University.
 The journalism school at the University of California at Berkeley also has an excellent jobs site.

 More internships for college students are listed on the web site of the American Society of Newspaper Editors.

 Students looking for international reporting opportunities can find English-language newspapers all over the world by consulting www.thepaperboy.com.